MrYamiTsu/Giga-Balatro_Mod/README.md

 - Pteranodon : If score hand is a 5, destroy it for 2$ and a Planet
 - Pablo : Each other round, create a Food card
 - Jack Mutator : Each 4 round, modify the rank of a random card to Jack
-- Blue-Eyes White Dragon : +10 Mult for each Club and X1.75
+- Blue-Eyes White Dragon : +12 Mult for each Club and X1.75 for each 8
-- Red-Eyes Black Dragon : *No effect right now*
+- Red-Eyes Black Dragon : *No effect right now* *Probably (+12 Mult for each Spade and X1.75 for each J)
-- Black Luster Soldier : +15 Mult for each card played and X1.5 Mult for each 9 played
+- Black Luster Soldier : +8 Mult for each card played and X1.5 Mult for each 9 played
+- Dark Magician : +12 Mult for each Diamond and X1.75 for each 7

 *Some Joker has secret interaction with other Jokers*